MuhiminOsim/Generative-vs.-Contrastive-Federated-Self-Supervised-Learning/README.md

-# Generative vs. Contrastive Federated Self-Supervised Learning
+# Generative vs. Contrastive Federated Self-Supervised Learning: A Critical Analysis of Objective-Task Misalignment in Pneumonia Detection from Chest X-ray Images

 Official implementation of **Federated Self-Supervised Learning for Medical Imaging** comparing generative (FedMAE) and contrastive (FedCon) approaches using Swin Transformer V2.